hoandang/wordpress-modern/README.md

 # Modern wordpress structure
 This will make wordpress development less suck.
 Clone the repo, edit .env and make up, that's all you need to do.

-## TODO
-- Make a realworld example based on this structure

 ### SETUP (for mac only)
 - `cp .env.sample .env`.
 Edit `.env`
 - `make up` to spin up the server